Kiali Chatbot

 Kiali Chatbot providers and models are configured in chat_ai:

-- Providers: OpenAI-compatible (
+- Providers: OpenAI (

 - API keys can be set inline (not recommended) or via